tbreuss/mithril-by-examples/examples/mosaic.md

 layout: layouts/example.html
 ---

+This example shows a mosaic effect on a picture using CSS.
+The effect is made by dividing, rotating, and fading out the picture (and vice versa).
-This example was taken from the official website at <https://mithril.js.org/examples.html> and slightly modified.
+The example was taken from the official website at <https://mithril.js.org/examples.html> and slightly modified.
-It shows a mosaic effect on a picture using CSS.

 ## JavaScript